What Is Cyber Vault and How Does It Relate to Cyber Resilience?

 Cyber vault focuses on scenarios where the entire IT ecosystem, including everything from end-user devices to core IT services, is affected by a cyber attack.
 Cyber vaults are activated only after traditional disaster recovery plans have proven ineffective, typically due to data and systems compromised by malware.
 In this crisis scenario, only mission-critical services are rebuilt and maintained to keep an organization alive while recovering.

-WWT’s cyber resilience solution weaves people, process and technology considerations together to provide a complete solution for our customers to anticipate, prevent and recover from a cyber event.
-We want to invite you to a briefing with WWT experts to explore how to best protect your organization from cyber events.
+An effective cyber resilience solution weaves people, process and technology considerations together to provide a complete solution for our customers to anticipate, prevent and recover from a cyber event.